How to Pass the OLSAT Test Levels E and F in 2023

 This is shown as a percentage, so if a child scores in the 76th percentile, it means that they have performed better than 76% of their cohort.

-It is difficult to pinpoint what a good score might be – the requirements for each gifted and talented program or specialized school will vary.
+It is difficult to pinpoint what OLSAT score is “gifted” – the requirements for each gifted and talented program or specialized school will vary.

 But it is generally accepted that a score that is two standard deviations from the mean in the SAI (so 132 or above) is the minimum requirement.
 This equates to a score in the 97th percentile or above.

-OLSAT Level E and Level F Sample Questions
+Prepare for OLSAT Test Level E and F with Test Prep Online

 Verbal comprehension questions assess the student on their ability to understand words and manipulate them in different contexts.